jostylr/role-dnd-hybrid/src/magic.md

 Magic is complicated.
 See the rules for what rolls happen.

-Given a successful casting and a positive power level for the spell, then we use the power to power the effects of the spells.

-There are initial amounts set for the various parameters and then there is power to the variable.
-For damage spells, left over power is what is used vs spell defense in determining damage.
+When the knowledge roll exceeds the target level, then there is excess magic that can be applied.
+One can "duplicate" the spell, with an equivalent cost in MP.
+The effects are as follows:

+1. Duplicate the effects entirely as if it is two spells.
+2. Combine them in some fashion.
+    a.
+Double the range, augmenting other effects by half.
+    b.
+Double the area, everything else the same.
+    c.
+Double the damage, everything else the same.
+    e.
+Double the duration (if none given, then duration is 1 round).
+3. Per spell may specify something specific that gets added.
+This uses a slash.
+4. Partials of these might be acceptable with scaling of the cost.

 ## Fire

 This is all about damage and destruction.

-    0:Sparks
+1:Sparks
     - Create sparks sufficient to light fire on kindling
-        - 10+20 ft range
+    - 15 ft range
     - kindling/dry wood/damp wood/wet wood/pretty fireworks
-    1:Fire Wreath
+2:Fire Wreath
-        - Cover objects in magical fire
+    - Cover object in magical fire
-        - 1+1 target
+    - 1 target
-        - 1+1 damage
+    - +1 to weapon damage
-        - 4+2 rounds
+    - 4 rounds
-        - 15+10 ft radius of light
+    - 15 ft radius of light
-    2:Throw Fire
+3:Fire Darts
     - Throws focused fire at a target
-        - 3+2 damage
+    - Pwr+1 vs def damage
-        - 1+(1/2) target
+    - 1 target
-        - 60+30 ft range
+    - 60 ft range
-    3:Fire hands
+4:Fire hands
     - Creates an area effect of fire starting from hands
     - Can be a line, a cone, circle, etc.
-        - 5+3 damage
+    - Pwr+2 vs def damage
-        - 40+30 sq ft area
+    - 40 sq ft area
-    4:Fire balls
+5:Fireball
-        - Throws fireballs at people
+    - Throw fireball at people
-        - 1+(1/5) Fireball (non-overlapping)
-        - 20+(5/2) ft radius
+    - 20 ft radius
-        - 150+30 ft range
+    - 150 ft range
-        - 10+5 damage
+    - Pwr+3 vs def damage
-    5:Real Fire
+6:Real Fire
     - Can be cast to enhance future fire spells into real fires
+    - +3 to Pwr for fire spells
-        - 10+5 rounds
+    - 5 rounds
-        - 5+10% chance of combustible burning
+    - 20% chance of combustible burning
-    6:Turn Water
+    - 5% chance of melting metal if fire persists 7:Turn Water
     - Turns Water Elementals away
-        - 1+1 water elemental
+    - 1 water elemental
-        - Spell attack - fire defense = number of rounds fleeing
+    - Pwr+4 - fire defense = number of rounds fleeing
-        - 60+30 ft range
+    - 60 ft range
-    7:Summon Fire
+8:Summon Fire
     - Summons Fire Elemental.
 Goes on caster's turn based on mental commands
-        - 5+2CR
+    - Pwr +5 is times 1000 is number of hours for "level" purpose
-        - 10+10 minutes
+    - 10 minutes
-    8:Inferno
+9:Inferno
     - Massive blaze of fire energy
-        - 1+1 round
+    - 1 round
-        - Up to 7000+1000 cu ft
+    - Up to 7000 cu ft
-        - (10+1)*(spell attack - defense) damage
+    - `(10)*(spell attack +3 - defense)` damage
-        - Can concentrate to melt metal
+    - 40% chance of melting metal

 ### UM Water